Cristian Roldan: 2015: Debut season

+2016: First goal

 Roldan developed into a deep-lying midfielder and earned a regular place in the starting lineup under head coach Sigi Schmid following his performances as an "impact substitute".
 He was compared to captain and defensive midfielder Osvaldo Alonso, who Roldan regarded as a mentor and ultimately replaced.
 Roldan scored his first career Major League Soccer goal on July 13, 2016, during a 5–0 win over FC Dallas.
-He formed a partnership and personal friendship with fellow rookie Jordan Morris—previously a collegiate rival—that was dubbed "Jorstian Mordan".